Shimanti/simple-nonresponsive/README.md

-# simple-responsive
+# Simple Responsive Website

-Simple Responsive Website
+Uses CSS and html only